survivejs/react-book/deployment-strategies.md

 module.exports = config;
 ```

-### Deploying

 Run `npm run deploy` in the root of the project.
 Webpack will now run in production mode.
-It does some optimizations on its own, but also React JS will do its optimizations.
+It does some optimizations on its own, but also React.js will do its optimizations based on `NODE_ENV`.
 Look into caching for even more production configuration.

 ## Single Bundle

-Lets have a look at the simplest setup you can create for your application.
+Let's have a look at the simplest setup you can create for your application.
 Use a single bundle when:

 - You have a small application
 - You will rarely update the application